Learn the key differences between naive and optimal diversification strategies and how they affect your portfolio's risk and returns.

 When to use naive vs. optimal diversification

-Investors can benefit from both naive and optimal diversification strategies depending on their goals, resources, and experience.
+Investors may use either naive or optimal diversification strategies depending on their goals, resources, and experience.

 Naive diversification for beginners

-Naive diversification provides a straightforward option for those starting their investment journey.
+Naive diversification provides a straightforward option for investors who want a simple allocation method.
 By splitting investments equally across available options, it offers broad exposure without requiring advanced knowledge or tools.
-This strategy is beneficial for:
+This strategy may be relevant for:

 • Investors new to portfolio management.